Receiving Stolen Property Charges | Philadelphia Criminal Lawyers

 Our Lawyers Can Help With Criminal Charges involving theft and receiving stolen property

-The Philadelphia Criminal Defense Attorneys of Goldstein Mehta LLC have had significant success handling all types of theft and Receiving Stolen Property cases.
+The Philadelphia Criminal Defense Attorneys of Goldstein Mehta LLC have had significant success defending all types of theft cases.
 We recognize the issues in these cases and know how to defend these charges.
 RSP cases are often heard in the Philadelphia Municipal Court, and we have tried hundreds, if not thousands, of cases in that venue.
 However, even when charged as a misdemeanor, RSP charges are extremely serious due to the potential for damage to a defendant's career and employability.
 Therefore, if you or a loved one are facing theft charges in Philadelphia or the surrounding counties, call 267-225-2545 today for a complimentary criminal defense strategy session with one of our attorneys.

-The Receiving Stolen Property Statute
+The Definition of Receiving Stolen Property in PA

 (a) Offense defined.--A person is guilty of theft if he intentionally receives, retains, or disposes of movable property of another knowing that it has been stolen, or believing that it has probably been stolen, unless the property is received, retained, or disposed with intent to restore it to the owner.